OpenTermsArchive/engine/CONTRIBUTING.md

 > The service id is the case sensitive name of the service declaration file without the extension.
 For example, for `Twitter.json`, the service id is `Twitter`.

+### Selecting jurisdiction and language

+For now, when multiple versions coexist, terms are only tracked in their English version and for the European (EEA) jurisdiction.

 ## Filters

 Some documents will need additional filtering beyond simple element selection to remove noise (changes in textual content that are not meaningful to the terms of services).